-Assuming that our NEOs terminated their employment as a result of death, disability or retirement on December 31, 2023, each NEO would have received the same payout of the earned annual cash incentive award for 2023 that is set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table on page 36.
-Similarly, each NEO would have received the same payout of long-term incentive compensation for the LTIP performance share units whose three-year performance period ended December 31, 2023, as reflected in the "Stock Awards - Value Realized" LTIP Vesting column in the 2023 Stock Vested Table on page 38.
+Assuming that our NEOs terminated their employment as a result of death, disability, or retirement on December 31, 2024, each NEO would have received the same payout of the earned annual cash incentive award for 2024 that is set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table on page 49.
+Similarly, each NEO would have received the same payout of long-term incentive compensation for the LTIP performance share units whose three-year performance period ended December 31, 2024, as reflected in the "Stock Awards - Value Realized" column in the 2024 Stock Vested Table on page 51.
 The reason for the same payouts is that the individual would have been employed throughout the entire performance period for the awards.

-For the remaining outstanding grants of LTIP performance share units, LTIP restricted share units, ERRP restricted share units, and CEO promotion restricted share units, the table below and continuing on the following page shows the original grants, the percentage of the original grants that would vest, and the vesting value of those grants, assuming (a) the applicable NEO terminated his or her employment as a result of death, disability or retirement on December 31, 2023, (b) the applicable goals for such performance units were subsequently satisfied at target levels, and (c) the price of the Company's Common Stock was \$50.89 (the closing price on December 29, 2023) at the time payouts of such performance units and restricted share units occurred.
+For the remaining outstanding grants of LTIP performance share units, LTIP restricted share units, ERRP restricted share units, and CEO promotion restricted share units, the table on the following page shows the original grants, the percentage of the original grants that would vest, and the vesting value of those grants, assuming (a) the applicable NEO terminated his or her employment as a result of death, disability, or retirement on December 31, 2024, (b) the applicable goals for such performance units were subsequently satisfied at target levels, and (c) the price of the Company's Common Stock was \$53.46 (the closing price on December 31, 2024) at the time payouts of such performance units and restricted share units occurred.